 FIWY has been a great help to CIWY over the years.
-Some of our most notable achievements are:
+Some of their most notable achievements:

-• Having donated over £99,000 to CIWY since 2008.
-Including significant donations towards the purchase of land, the construction of a clinic and quarantine area for Parque Jacj Cuisi and construction materials for animal enclosures.
+• Raised over £99,000 in donations for CIWY since 2008.
+These funds contributed towards the purchase of land, the construction of a clinic and quarantine area for Parque Jacj Cuisi, and construction materials for animal enclosures.

-• Providing information and support to hundreds of volunteers via the internet and email, thereby raising international awareness.
+• Provides information and support to hundreds of volunteers via the internet and email, thereby raising international awareness.

-• The on-going updating and management of the CIWY website.
+• The on-going management of the CIWY website.

 • The creation and management of online fundraising campaigns via the charity website, Facebook, eBay and BT MyDonate.